Hire Employees in India Without Setting Up a Local Entity

 India has a long-standing history of labor unions, especially in sectors like manufacturing, logistics, and public services.
 While union influence is limited in white-collar and remote roles, employers should still be aware of Central Trade Union Organizations (CTUOs) and state-level labor groups.
 Staying informed helps ensure compliance with collective bargaining rights if your workforce grows in certain industries.

-Central Trade Union Organizations (CTUOs)
+What Are Central Trade Union Organizations (CTUOs) in India?

 Separation and Exit